 Frequent, open conversations about sexual orientation and gender identity allow teens to share their feelings.
 At this age, their emotions may shift from day to day, and talking with a caring parent can have a stabilizing effect.
 Parents should listen closely to what their adolescents share.
 In addition, parents should educate their teens about how to avoid unsafe situations.

 Parents and LGBTQ+ teenagers can work together to navigate any challenges that arise.
 They can also develop a set of shared goals for their teen, such as staying healthy, doing well in school, and creating a strong support system within and outside the family.
 This will help teens trust that they are cared for.

 Stay tuned to what’s going on in their life.

 Parents of LGBTQ-IA teens need to stay involved, so they learn what their child’s experience at school is like.
 Moreover, they need to watch for signs of bullying (including cyberbullying) or other discrimination at school.
 In addition, parents can get to know their teen’s friends and romantic partners.
 This will help them offer guidance as their adolescent learns to build strong relationships outside the family.

 Don’t hesitate to ask for help.

-Organizations like the Trevor Group offer resources and support, in person and online, for LGBTQ-IA teenagers and their families.
+Organizations like the The Trevor Project offer resources and support, in person and online, for LGBTQ-IA teenagers and their families.
 In addition, families can reach out to their doctor, a mental health professional, or a teen treatment center for advice and referrals.
 Parents need to be on the lookout for any signs of depression, suicidal thoughts, or other mental health concerns.
-With early assessment and treatment, successful outcomes are likely—and therefore LGBT suicide statistics will start to trend downward.
+With early assessment and treatment, successful outcomes are likely—and therefore LGBTQ+ suicide statistics will start to trend downward.